 Fire crews respond to fire on Innovation Park Drive; over 100 without power

-ST. GEORGE - Firefighters worked to put out a fire after a power pole fell down causing more than 100 Entergy customers to go without power.
+ST. GEORGE - Sunday afternoon firefighters worked to put out a fire after a power pole fell down causing more than 100 Entergy customers to go without power.

 According to sources, a power pole is down in the 7900 block of Innovation Park Dr. near Willow Dr. with the transformer on fire.

-The St. George Fire Department, who responded to the incident says that when they arrived on scene the pole was on top of a car, but officials are not sure if the vehicle struck the pole.
+The St. George Fire Department, who responded to the incident around 1:45 p.m. says that when they arrived on scene the pole was on top of a car, but officials are not sure if the vehicle struck the pole.

 Entergy is working to bring power back to the affected areas.
 Power should be back between the hours of 7 p.m. to 8 p.m.